 What is the procedure to make a qualified charitable transfer from your IRA?

 In order to be a tax-free transfer, your charitable distribution must be transferred directly from your IRA to the University of New Haven.
-Click here for sample instructions (for your IRA administrator) that you can print out, complete, and send to your IRA account administrator to initiate a distribution.
+Click here for a sample letter that you can print out, complete, and send to your IRA account administrator to initiate a distribution.
 After you have made arrangements for a transfer, please let us know so that we can watch for a check from your account administrator.

 Individual owners of an IRA who are age 70 1/2 or older at the time of the contribution.
 (You have to wait until the date of your actual 70 1/2 birthday to make the transfer.)